JahsiasWhite/AudioShape/README.md

 `npm run electron-build`
 This will create a new folder titled 'dist'.
 This is where the installer.exe is

-- If you can't build, make sure react-scripts is not installed

 #### Run the app :)